Linux smbclient command

 If you specify the password as part of username then the -N option (suppress password prompt) is assumed.

-If you specify the password as a parameter AND as part of username then the password as part of username will take precedence.
-Putting nothing before or nothing after the percent symbol will cause an empty username or an empty password to be used, respectively.
+If you specify the password as a parameter AND as part of username then the password as part of username takes precedence.
+Putting nothing before or nothing after the percent symbol causes an empty username or an empty password to be used, respectively.

 Note: Some servers (including OS/2 and Windows for Workgroups) insist on an uppercase password.
 Lowercase or mixed case passwords may be rejected by these servers.

 Be cautious about including passwords in scripts.

 |-d debuglevel||debuglevel is an integer from 0 to 5.

 The default value if this parameter is not specified is zero.

 The higher this value, the more detail will be logged to the log files about the activities of the client.
 At level 0, only critical errors and serious warnings will be logged.
 Level 1 is a reasonable level for day to day running - it generates a small amount of information about operations carried out.

 Levels above 1 generates considerable amounts of log data, and should only be used when investigating a problem.
 Levels above 3 are designed for use only by developers and generate HUGE amounts of log data, that can be extremely cryptic.